If you have unsecured debt of over £5,000 and you are struggling to meet repayments, then an IVA could be the solution you’re looking for.

 Step 2 – your IVA proposal

-On your initial phone call, as a result of the DMP assessment, we will also assess your basic eligibility for an IVA and, if appropriate, pass you onto our IVA assessment team for a full assessment.
+On your initial phone call, as a result of the DMP assessment, we will also assess your basic eligibility for an Individual Voluntary Arrangement and, if appropriate, pass you onto our IVA assessment team for a full assessment.

 If we feel that an IVA may be appropriate for your circumstances, we will send you out an application form and begin drafting your IVA.
 We will keep in close contact with you and your creditors during this period in order to make sure that the information is correct.